drshahizan/special-topic-data-engineering/project/submission/Regex/report.md

 4. Data Storage Scope
    - MongoDB: Utilizes MongoDB to store user data, as it offers flexibility, scalability, and the capability to handle diverse data structures.
-   - SQL: Use MySQL for storing Shopee data, which is efficient for handling transactional and inventory data.
+   - SQL: Use MySQL to store Shopee data, which efficiently handles transactional and inventory data.

 5. Data Analysis Scope
-   - Statistical analysis: Conducting statistical analysis to gain insights into sales patterns, trends, and correlations within the household supplies category.
+   - Statistical analysis: Conduct statistical analysis to gain insights into sales patterns, trends, and correlations within the household supplies category.
-   - Data visualization: Creating visual representations (charts, graphs, dashboards, etc.) to effectively communicate the analyzed data and findings.
+   - Data visualization: Creating visual representations (charts, graphs, dashboards, etc.) to communicate the analyzed data and findings effectively.

 ## Methodology

-1. ``Data Collection``: Gather sales data from the Shopee Supermarket platform specifically related to the household supplies category.
+1. ``Data Collection``: Gather sales data from the Shopee Supermarket platform related to household supplies.

-2. ``Data Cleaning and Preparation``: This step includes data cleaning and data transforming process where all retrieved data will be cleaned in order to make sure there are no noisy and dirty data.
-Hence, the quality of the data increases which later will produce more complete, accurate and consistent result.
+2. ``Data Cleaning and Preparation``: This step includes data cleaning and data transforming process where all retrieved data will be cleaned to make sure there are no noisy and dirty data.
+Hence, the quality of the data increases which later will produce more complete, accurate, and consistent results.
 Then, transform the format of the data if needed.

 3. ``Data Analysis``: Utilize various analytical techniques to gain insights from the sales data including product analysis.